jspsych/jsPsych/docs/reference/jspsych-randomization.md

 ### Description

 This function will override the behavior of `Math.random()` to produce a seedable pseudo random number generator.
 It uses the [seedrandom package](https://www.npmjs.com/package/seedrandom).
+Note that calling `setSeed()` will change how `Math.random()` behaves for the entire document.
+If you have non-jsPsych components on the page that use `Math.random()` they will be affected.

 Using `setSeed()` without passing in a seed will generate a random 32-bit seed.
 The seed value will be returned from the function call, allowing you to save it in the data for the experiment if needed.